imagej/imagej.github.io/pages/Cookbook.md

 description: test description
 ---

-%Replace% CookbookMenu %Replace% This book is an analysis-oriented introduction and user guide to ImageJ.
+{% include menu-cookbook %}This book is an analysis-oriented introduction and user guide to ImageJ.
 It is inspired by the defunct [MBF "ImageJ for microscopy" manual](MBF_Plugin_Collection "wikilink") which went offline in November 2012, and it describes many of the same